-In this week’s International Association of Interviewers interview and interrogation training tip provided by Wicklander-Zulawski, Brett Ward, CFI, divisional vice president of client relations and business development for WZ, asks, “How important is the development of the behavioral norm?”
+In this week’s International Association of Interviewers interview and interrogation training tip from the archives, provided by Wicklander-Zulawski, Brett Ward, CFI, divisional vice president of client relations and business development for WZ, asks, “How important is the development of the behavioral norm?”

 Start asking questions that entice visual memory, chronological questions.
 Force the subject to think back and retrieve dates.
 Ask auditory questions about conversations that took place in a morning meeting.
 Or maybe even ask emotional questions, such as how the subject feels about a current event.
 This would entice people to communicate more.